Troubleshooting Geolocation Errors

 Geocoder failed due to: OVER_QUERY_LIMIT

-This may be a temporary glitch.
+The geolocation services are currently unavailable.
+This is a temporary glitch.
 Please wait a few moments then try refreshing the page or using a different browser.

 This site does not have permission to use the Geolocation API.